wolfmanx/vc-ign/README.txt

   minibuffer.
 With a prefix argument, the pattern is removed from the ignore file

+- Press :kbd:`z c` in :defun:`vc-dir-mode` or :kbd:`C-x v z c` in
+  other modes to push the current filename relatve to the repository root onto the :data:`kill-ring`.
+With a prefix argument, escape and anchor the filename.

 - Press :kbd:`z w` in :defun:`vc-dir-mode` or :kbd:`C-x v z w` in
-  other modes to push the marked file names relatve to the repository root onto the :data:`kill-ring`.
-With a prefix argument, escape and anchor the file names.
-The file names are concatenated with a newline.
+  other modes to push the marked filenames relatve to the repository root onto the :data:`kill-ring`.
+With a prefix argument, escape and anchor the filenames.
+The filenames are concatenated with a newline.

 .. \|:here:|